-pin it to our wall and here’s the fun part: every time we read a poem, we’re going to write the poet’s name and the title of the poem onto a leaf (crafted from construction paper)and tape it to a branch.
-The idea is that by the end of April, our Poet Tree will be lush and full and we’ll have minds that have been stuffed full of beautiful poetry!
-As I mentioned already, we read poems at least once per week as part of our homeschool routine – but often, we just read them and then move on to the next poem and the next… and to be honest, I often forget from week to week which poems we’ve read.
-So, this is a really great opportunity for us to stop, think about what we read and then copy the poet and title – hopefully locking it away in our minds a little better, and giving us a chance to reflect on what we’ve read.
-An added bonus is that it’s a fun way for us to bring”budding springtime” into our home as we wait for Spring to show up outdoors!
+pin it to our wall and right here’s the enjoyable part: every single time we read a poem, we’re mosting likely to compose the poet’s name and also the title of the poem onto a leaf (crafted from building and construction paper)and tape it to a branch.
+The idea is that by the end of April, our Poet Tree will be rich as well as complete and

+we’ll have minds that have actually been packed filled with gorgeous verse!
+As I mentioned already, we reviewed rhymes a minimum of as soon as per week as part of our homeschool regular – however typically, we simply read them and after that carry on to the following rhyme and also the following … as well as to be – straightforward, I typically forget from week to week which poems we have actually read.
+So…, this is a truly fantastic chance for us to stop, consider what we checked out and after that copy the poet as well as title – with any luck securing it away in our minds a little better, as well as offering us a possibility to – assess what we’ve checked out.
+An added bonus offer is that it’s a fun way for us to bring”budding springtime”right into our home as we wait for Spring to show up outdoors!
 I’ll publish once again at the last day of National Verse Month and hopefully we’ll have a Poet Tree filled with

+awesomeness to display!
 Do you do something fun to celebrate poetry this month?
-Share your ideas in the comments section below – we are constantly
+Share your ideas in the remarks section below – we are constantly

 pleased to find brand-new means to welcome poetry in our homeschool!